Frequently Asked Questions

-It is your responsibility to determine visa requirements for all countries you plan to visit while abroad, including countries that you plan to visit before or after your study abroad program.
+It is your responsibility to determine visa requirements for all countries you plan to visit while abroad, including countries that you plan to visit before or after your education abroad program.
 For information on entry requirements for a specific country, please go to the Entry/Exit Requirements section in the Country Specific Information pages on the U.S. Department of State Website.

 After you have checked out the information in the Entry/Exit Requirements section, you should then determine which consulate you should use to apply for your student visa.
 In most cases you will apply to the regional consulate for your host country that has jurisdiction over your home state.
 For instance, if you are studying in France and your home state is Colorado, you will use the Consulate of France in Los Angeles.
 If you aren't sure which consulate you should use, you can start by contacting the Embassy for your country here in the United States to ask which consulate you should use.